sobiazik/Test/README.md

 Residuals vs. Leverage Plot: Identified potential influential outliers which might impact the model's accuracy.

 ### Conclusions
 Despite the improvements with more complex models, the presence of patterns in residual plots suggested potential overfitting.
 Overfitting occurs when a model is too closely fitted to the limited data, potentially making it inaccurate when predicting new or unseen data.
 Thus, I decided to adhere to the results of the first order model.
 Through this process, we concluded that while location-based factors significantly influence property prices, they alone cannot predict the full scope of housing prices in Miami.
-This realization underscores the complexity of real estate pricing and the need to possibly incorporate more diverse or extensive datasets for future analyses.